ghc-proposals/ghc-proposals/proposals/0621-linear-constraints.rst

   consumeLinearityToken :: LinearityToken -> ()
   dup2LinearityToken :: LinearityToken -> (LinearityToken, LinearityToken)

-Just linearly
+Just Linearly
 ~~~~~~~~~~~~~

 The most useful dupable type class in the proximate future (in fact
+the only known example yet; a dupable ``Read`` capability for mutable
+data structures could be another example, with the idea that it'd be
+use akin to Rust's immutable borrowing, but it's far from certain that
-the only known example yet), is ``Linearly``.
-So another option, to
+it'd work as intended), is ``Linearly``.
+So another option, to avoid
-avoid introducing any ad hoc syntax is to simply expose the (abstract)
+introducing any ad hoc syntax is to simply expose the (abstract)
 ``Linearly`` constraint from the ``GHC.Constraint.Linear`` module *and
 nothing else*.
 So that ``GHC.Constraint.Linear`` would be